ICAMS/Kanapy/joss/paper.md

 ``Kanapy`` is a modular package and it gives the user the flexibility to create individual work flows for generating specific microstructures.
-The modules can be executed independently of one another as it provides easy data storage and handling.
+The modules can be executed independently of one another as kanapy provides easy data storage and handling.
 It is based on existing implementations of convex hull from the Scipy package together with various Numpy array operations.
-A pure python octree data structure is implemented in Kanapy for efficient collision handling.
-The performance critical part of the actual collision detection code is implemented in C++ (using the Eigen library [@eigenweb]) with python bindings generated using header-only library pybind11 [@pybind11].
+A pure Python octree data structure is implemented for efficient collision handling.
+The performance critical part of the actual collision detection code is implemented in C++ (using the Eigen library [@eigenweb]) with Python bindings generated using the header-only library pybind11 [@pybind11].
 Examples for generating microstructures with equiaxed and elongated grains are detailed in the documentation.